North American beaver: Description

 Lithograph of a Canadian beaver, 1819.

 The beaver is the largest rodent in North America and competes with its Eurasian counterpart, the European beaver, for being the third-largest in the world, both following the South American capybara and lesser capybara.
 The European species is slightly larger on average but the American has a larger known maximum size.
 Adults usually weigh from 11 to 32 kg, with 20 kg being typical.
 In New York, the average weight of adult male beavers was 18.9 kg, while non-native females in Finland averaged 18.1 kg.
 However, adults of both sexes averaged 16.8 kg in Ohio.
 The species seems to conform to Bergmann's rule, as northern animals appear to be larger.
 In the Northwest Territory, adults weighed a median of 20.5 kg.
 The American beaver is slightly smaller in average body mass than the Eurasian species.
 The head-and-body length of adult North American beavers is 74–90 cm, with the tail adding a further 20–35 cm.
-Very old individuals can exceptionally exceed normal sizes, weighing more than 40 kg or even as much as 50 kg (higher than the maximum known for the Eurasian beaver).
+Very old individuals can exceptionally exceed normal sizes, weighing more than 40 kg or even as much as 50 kg.

-Like the capybara, the beaver is semiaquatic.
-The beaver has many traits suited to this lifestyle.
-It has a large, flat, paddle-shaped tail and large, webbed hind feet.
-The unwebbed front paws are smaller, with claws.
-The forepaws are highly dextrous, and are used both for digging, and to fold individual leaves into their mouth and to rotate small, pencil-sized stems as they gnaw off bark.
-The eyes are covered by a nictitating membrane which allows the beaver to see under water.
+The beavers are semiaquatic with physical traits suited to this lifestyle.
+It has a large, scaly, paddle-shaped tail and webbed hind feet.
+The unwebbed front feet are smaller, have claws, and are highly dexterous.
+Beavers use their front feet for digging, to feed themselves, and to maneuver small stems as they gnaw bark off trees.
+The eyes are covered by a nictitating membrane which allows the beaver to see underwater.
 The nostrils and ears are sealed while submerged.
 Their lips can be closed behind their front teeth so that they can continue to gnaw underwater.
-A thick layer of fat under its skin insulates the beaver from its coldwater environment.
+A thick layer of fat under its skin provides insulation.